nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](./Images/addTodoTask.png)

 #### Adding a deadline task: `deadline`
-Deadline command add a deadline task which requires task description, date and time to specify the due date and time of the task.
+Deadline command adds a deadline task which requires task description, date and time to specify the due date and time of the task.

 Format: `deadline` DESCRIPTION /BY DATE TIME
 * DATE is should be by DD/MM/YY